 Yes, really.
+Even now.
 For high-net-worth clients, there are few sources as trusted as financial advisors for information on charitable giving.
 In fact, when it comes to philanthropic decisions, advisors are bested only by spouses and partners, according to a survey by U.S. Trust.

 Fewer than half of high-net-worth clients reported being satisfied with the philanthropic discussions they’ve had with their advisors, according to the study, which surveyed roughly 100 people with $3 million or more in investable assets who actively make charitable gifts, in addition to 300 advisors.

 “Philanthropy can be a differentiator for a manager.
 It can strengthen a client relationship over the long term and even extend to multiple generations,” says Henry Berman, CEO of Exponent Philanthropy, a philanthropy membership association.